 Colleagues often shake hands in greeting, friends connect through high fives, and children around the world rejoice in hand-clapping games.
 As robots become more common in everyday human life, they will have the opportunity to join in these social-physical interactions, but few current robots are intended to touch people in friendly ways.
 This article describes how we enabled a Baxter Research Robot to both teach and learn bimanual hand-clapping games with a human partner.
 Our system monitors the user's motions via a pair of inertial measurement units (IMUs) worn on the wrists.
 We recorded a labeled library of 10 common hand-clapping movements from 10 participants; this dataset was used to train an SVM classifier to automatically identify hand-clapping motions from previously unseen participants with a test-set classification accuracy of 97.0%.
 Baxter uses these sensors and this classifier to quickly identify the motions of its human gameplay partner, so that it can join in hand-clapping games.
 This system was evaluated by N = 24 naïve users in an experiment that involved learning sequences of eight motions from Baxter, teaching Baxter eight-motion game patterns, and completing a free interaction period.
 The motion classification accuracy in this less structured setting was 85.9%, primarily due to unexpected variations in motion timing.
 The quantitative task performance results and qualitative participant survey responses showed that learning games from Baxter was significantly easier than teaching games to Baxter, and that the teaching role caused users to consider more teamwork aspects of the gameplay.
 Over the course of the experiment, people felt more understood by Baxter and became more willing to follow the example of the robot.
 Users felt uniformly safe interacting with Baxter, and they expressed positive opinions of Baxter and reported fun interacting with the robot.
 Taken together, the results indicate that this robot achieved credible social-physical interaction with humans and that its ability to both lead and follow systematically changed the human partner's experience.

-Pisa, Italy, June 2018, Hands-on demonstration presented at EuroHaptics (misc)
+Hands-on demonstration presented at EuroHaptics, Pisa, Italy, June 2018 (misc)

 In this demonstration, you will hold two pen-shaped modules: an in-pen and an out-pen.
 The in-pen is instrumented with a high-bandwidth three-axis accelerometer, and the out-pen contains a one-axis voice coil actuator.
 Use the in-pen to interact with different surfaces; the measured 3D accelerations are continually converted into 1D vibrations and rendered with the out-pen for you to feel.
 You can test conversion methods that range from simply selecting a single axis to applying a discrete Fourier transform or principal component analysis for realistic and brisk real-time conversion.

-Hands-on demonstration presented at the EuroHaptics Conference, June 2018 (misc)
+Hands-on demonstration presented at EuroHaptics, Pisa, Italy, June 2018 (misc)

 How many haptic devices have been proposed in the last 30 years?
 How can we leverage this rich source of design knowledge to inspire future innovations?
 Our goal is to make historical haptic invention accessible through interactive visualization of a comprehensive library – a Haptipedia – of devices that have been annotated with designer-relevant metadata.
 In this demonstration, participants can explore Haptipedia’s growing library of grounded force feedback devices through several prototype visualizations, interact with 3D simulations of the device mechanisms and movements, and tell us about the attributes and devices that could make Haptipedia a useful resource for the haptic design community.

-Workshop paper (4 pages) at the RSS Workshop on Robot-Mediated Autism Intervention: Hardware, Software and Curriculum, June 2018 (misc)
+Workshop paper (4 pages) presented at the RSS Workshop on Robot-Mediated Autism Intervention: Hardware, Software and Curriculum, Pittsburgh, USA, June 2018 (misc)